-Arkansas Children’s Hospital is one of the largest standalone children’s hospitals in the country (336 beds).
-Our pediatric surgery service performs over 2,400 cases per year.
+Arkansas Children’s Hospital is one of the largest standalone children’s hospitals in the country (336 beds) and is an American College of Surgeon verified Level 1 Children’s Surgical Center.
+The pediatric surgery service performs over 2,400 cases per year.
 Our pediatric surgery residents average between 1,000 and 1,400 operative cases during their fellowship.
-Our state-of-the-art Neonatal Intensive Care Unit (NICU) currently has 90 beds and is expanding.
-The NICU provides a good mix and volume of neonatal index cases.
-As one of the two hospitals in the only pediatric medical system in our state (population 2.7 million), Arkansas Children’s Hospital (ACH) serves as “the” tertiary pediatric facility in Arkansas with two full-time helicopters, a fixed-wing aircraft and several ground transport units.
+Our state-of-the-art Neonatal Intensive Care Unit (NICU) currently has over 90 beds, providing a good mix and volume of neonatal index cases.
+As one of the two hospitals in the only pediatric medical system in our state (population 2.7 million), Arkansas Children’s Hospital (ACH) serves as “the” tertiary pediatric facility in Arkansas with two full-time helicopters, a fixed-wing aircraft, and several ground transport units.

 One of our major strengths is teaching.
-Our entire faculty brings a commitment to working closely with the pediatric surgery residents.
-Each of the attendings takes call three to four days at a time.
-This allows better continuity for patient care rounds and a clear sense of who gets the consults and who gets priority in the OR.
-We have three specialty nurses and have recently added an Advance Practice Nurse.
-At any given time, we have from two to four Junior Medical Students, three first year Surgery Residents, and a fourth year Surgery Resident rotating on our service.
+Our entire faculty brings a commitment to working closely with pediatric surgery residents.
+Each of the attendings take call within a Surgeon-of-the-Week model.
+This allows for better continuity for patient cases, and rounds, and a clear sense of who gets consults and priority in the OR.
+We have multiple specialty nurses and Advanced Practice Nurses functioning both inpatient and outpatient.
+At any given time, we have from two to four Junior medical students, three surgical interns and a fourth year Surgery Resident rotating on our service.
 This allows an excellent opportunity for the Pediatric Surgery Residents to be actively involved in teaching.

 Management of Surgical Patients

 Pediatric Surgery Residents are involved in the preoperative and postoperative management of all surgical patients since we have no other off-site practices.
-In the current managed care environment, we feel that this is an important advantage of our program over many of the others.
+In the current managed care environment, we feel that this is important advantage of our program over many of the others.
 We have three all-day clinics per week that are staffed by the residents and attending staff.
-This allows involvement in both long and short term follow-ups, as well as the initial evaluation of new patient conditions ranging from inguinal hernias to choledochal cysts.
+This allows involvement in both long and short-term follow-ups as well as the initial evaluation of new patient conditions ranging from inguinal hernias to choledochal cysts.